 What Do Dump Truck Drivers Do?

 The job description of a dump truck driver is to transport garbage or other materials using a truck with an open-bed.
 Most drivers will work in the construction field moving materials back and forth, although there are many other industries that require dump truck hauling as well.

 What License do you Need to Drive a Dump Truck?

 Class B Commercial Driver’s License (CDL) is required to drive a straight dump truck.
 Class B CDL allows you to drive heavy and tractor trailer trucks and buses.
 With a Class B license, you’re able to tow trailers less than 10,000 pounds of Gross Vehicle Weight Rating (GVWR).

-However, certain trucks, like the photo below are considered tractor trailer dump trucks, which require a Class A CDL to operate.
+Certain trucks, like the photo below, are considered tractor trailer dump trucks, which require a Class A CDL to operate.
 These semi-dump truck trailers are bigger and longer than straight dump trucks, which allow drivers to move material more quickly.
 With a Class A license, you’re allowed to tow trailers more than 10,000 lbs GVWR.

 All dump truck drivers are required to have a valid driver’s license that’s renewed on a regular basis.
 In addition, applicants are either required to have their CDL or their learner’s permit for a CDL in the future.
 In order to get a learner’s permit, applicants will need to take a test and have a valid driver’s license.

 What Other Requirements are Needed?

 Certain types of vehicles, such as special-purpose or farm vehicles, may require additional testing for the driver.
 For those who are going to drive specialized dump trucks, this is something to keep in mind.
-It’s also recommended to complete a Professional Truck Driver Training Certified Course, although not all companies make this a requirement.
+It’s also recommended to complete a Professional Truck Driver Training Certified Course.
 Also, it can be common for companies to require training courses for their employees, although this depends on the specific requirements of the job and tasks at hand.

 Tip: It can be beneficial for commercial truck drivers to have endorsements on their license, such as HAZMAT or passenger.
 These can be obtained by taking tests or classes, although each have unique requirements.